HassanQayyum1993/TMDBApp/README.md

 ## Overview

-The app shows the paginated top movies list and searched movies list from TMDB.
+The app shows the paginated top movies list and searched movies list from TMDB. <br />
 To see the details of a movie and to add comments on a movie, you can click on the movie shown in the list.

 ## TmdbFrontend